7 Essential Log Cabin Tools Required to Build a Log Cabin

 A drawknife has a flat chisel-shaped blade, typically 22” wide and 8” high, and tapering tangs which are held by two wooden handles.

-A drawknife’s primary purpose is to remove excess wood, in this instance, that’s the bark on your log cabin’s logs.
+A drawknife’s primary purpose is to remove excess wood, in this instance the bark on your log cabins logs.

-To use a drawknife, simply straddle a log, grip both handles of the drawknife, so that the knife will shave with the grain and not against it, and pull the blade perpendicular to the wood backwards toward you.
+To use a drawknife simply straddle a log, grip both handles of the drawknife so that the knife will shave with the grain and not against it, and with the blade perpendicular to the wood, pull the drawknife toward you.

-You will want a large draw knife around 22” with a 12” cutting blade like this.
+You will want a large draw knife around 22” with a 13” cutting blade like this to allow use for larger logs.

 When debarking your logs, there are alternative tools available; a debarking spud.
 Typically, a debarking spud is used for tough logs where the bark is tacky.
 This can happen if you fell a tree and don’t debark it immediately.